-- FATHER of eternal grace, Glorify thyself in me, Meekly beaming in my face, May the world thine image see. - 2 Happy only in thy love, Poor, unfriended, or unknown, Fix my thoughts on things above, Stay my heart on thee alone. - 3 Humble, holy, all resign'd, To thy will,--thy will be done . - Give me, Lord, the perfect mind, Of thy well beloved Son. - 4 Counting gain and glory loss, May I tread the path he trod, - Die with Jesus on the cross, Rise with him to thee, my God.
+I FATHER OF eternal grace, Glorify thyself in the, Meekly beaming in my face, May the world thine image see.

+2 Happy only in thy love, Poer, unfriended, or unknown, Fix my thoughts on things above, Stay my heart on thee alone.

+- 3 Humble, holy, all resign'd, To thy will,-thy will be done Give me, Lord, the perfect mind, - Of thy well beloved Son.

+4 Counting gain and glory loss, May I tread the path he trod, Die with Jesus on the cross, Rise with him to thee, my God.

-60. Weary Sinners.
+€0.
+Weary Sinners.

-- COME, ye weary sinners, come, All, who feel your heavy load; Jesus calls the wanderers home; Hasten to your pardoning God. - 2 Come, ye guilty souls, opprest, Answer to the Savior's call : - "Come, and I will give you rest; Come, and I will save you all." - 3 Jesus,-full of truth and love, We thy kindest call obey, Faithful let thy mercies prove, Take our load of guilt away: - 4 Weary of this war within, Weary of this endless strife, Weary of ourselves and sin, Weary of a wretched life;
+COME, ye weary sinners, come, All, who feel your heavy load; Jesus calls the wanderers home; Hasten to your pardoning God.

+Come, ye guilty souls, opprest, Auswer to the Savior's call: Come, and I will give you rest; Come, and I will save you all."

+3 Jesus,-full of truth and love, We thy kindest call obey, Faithful let thy mercies prove, Take our load of guilt away:

-- 5 Burden'd with a world of grief, Burden'd with our sinful load, Burden'd with this unbelief, - Burden'd with the wrath of God: - 6 Lo, we come to thee for ease, True and gracious as thou art; Now our weary souls release,
+4 Weary of this war within, Weary of this endless strife, Weary of ourselves and sin, Weary of a wretched life; 5 Burden'd with a world of grie Burden'd with our sinful load, Burden'a with this unbelief, Burden'd with the wrath of God:

+6 Lo, we come to thee for ease, True and gracious as thou art; Now our weary souls release,